aurora-multiphysics/hippo/doc/content/step_by_step.md

 []
 ```

-Similar to `FoamVariable`, this creates an `AuxVariable` of the same name under the hood, so the transfer system can be used to provide value of the heat flux to imposed on OpenFOAM.
+Similar to `FoamVariable`, this creates an `AuxVariable` with name `solid_heat_flux` under the hood.
+MOOSE's transfers system can be used to set the values in the `AuxVariable`, that are then imposed on the OpenFOAM solver's boundary.

 ### Executioner